-To understand this argument, I wish to comment on one of my favorite texts by Heidegger, the two lectures entitled “The Eternal Recurrence of the Same and the Will to Power.”
-These lectures beautifully epitomize Heidegger’s vast two-volume work on Nietzsche, and they gather together and display the unity of themes discussed by Heidegger over a period of more than 50 years.
+To understand this argument, I wish to comment on one of my favorite texts by Heidegger, a pair of lectures entitled “The Eternal Recurrence of the Same and the Will to Power.”
+These lectures beautifully epitomize Heidegger’s vast two-volume work on Nietzsche, and they gather together and display the unity of themes discussed by Heidegger over a period of more than fifty years.

 Heidegger’s thesis is that “Nietzsche’s philosophy is the consummation of Western metaphysics.”
 For Heidegger, Nietzsche’s philosophy represents the epitome of modern nihilism, the ultimate manifestation of the nihilistic impulse built into Western metaphysics from the very beginning.
-Heidegger’s thesis that Nietzsche is the last metaphysician of the West is a stunning thesis, a thesis very difficult to defend, for Nietzsche is widely regarded as the first post-metaphysical thinker, not the last and ultimate metaphysical thinker.
+Heidegger’s claim that Nietzsche is the last metaphysician of the West is a stunning thesis, a thesis very difficult to defend, for Nietzsche is widely regarded as the first post-metaphysical thinker, not the last metaphysical thinker.

 Traditional metaphysics is constructed around the dualisms of permanence and change and of appearance and reality.
 The permanent is identified with Being, which is said to be a reality that lies beyond the world of appearances, the world of change, the realm of becoming.
 Nietzsche seems to overcome these dualisms by collapsing the distinctions between permanence and change, appearance and reality, Being and becoming.
 Therefore, Nietzsche seems to go beyond metaphysics.

-When Heidegger uses the word “metaphysics” pejoratively, he refers to the metaphysics of presence: “These positions take the Being of beings as having been determined in the sense of permanence of presence” (p.
-162).
+When Heidegger uses the word “metaphysics” pejoratively, he refers to the metaphysics of presence: “These positions take the Being of beings as having been determined in the sense of permanence of presence.”
 Another word for the metaphysics of presence in the Heidegger lexicon is “Platonism.”
-Platonism is a view that cannot necessarily be identified with Plato’s own views.
+Platonism cannot necessarily be identified with Plato’s own views.
 Platonism, rather, is the pervasive interpretation of Plato’s views in the tradition.

-Platonism identifies Being with permanence as opposed to change, presence as opposed to absence, identity as opposed to difference.
+In the world around us, rest and motion, presence and absence, identity and difference are all mixed together.
 Thus the Platonist concludes that this world is not the true world; it is not the realm of Being, but the realm of becoming, which is a mere blurred image or decayed manifestation of Being.

-Because particulars in time are infected with change, absence and difference, we cannot have certain knowledge of them; at best, we can have only tentative opinions about things in the world around us.
-We can have certain knowledge only of the forms or essences that make up the realm of Being.
+Because particulars in time are infected with change, absence, and difference, we cannot have certain knowledge of them; at best, we can have only tentative opinions about things in the world around us.
+We can have certain knowledge only of the unchanging forms or essences in the realm of Being.

 Heidegger holds that the metaphysics of presence—the interpretation of Being as presence—and also the Platonic distinction between the world of Being and the world of becoming is retained in Nietzsche’s allegedly post-metaphysical doctrines of the Will to Power and the Eternal Recurrence of the Same.
-What is the Will to Power?
-And what is the Eternal Recurrence of the Same?

 The Will to Power is the constant exercise of power as an end in itself.